sfranzyshen/OttoDIY_WiFi/README.md

 >**Why add a second microcontroller ... why not do everything from the ESP and drop the Nano?**

-**This is a great question!** We have also given this some great consideration ... and we have started another project to explore this very idea ... however there are several considerations that have to be addressed.
+**This is a great question!** We have also given this some great thought ... however there are several considerations that have to be addressed ...

 The **first** thing is the hardware.
 One of the advantages to the OttoDIY Robot is the low cost, and the using of relatively available standard components ...
+But we have not been able to identify a suitable replacement for the Nano expansion board ... and therefore it would be required to make a custom board ... where to start ... but more importantly ... where to stop ...

+**Second** We want to maintain the **"Interpreted Environment"** so that we don't have to perform code, compile, upload cycles.
+The interpreter can handle both methods.
+Either controlling the local hardware directly *(with just the ESP)* or using the serial bridge to control the Nano ...
+So there is a direct migration once the hardware board is completed ... and is within the scope of this project ...

-But we have not been unable to identify a suitable replacement for the Nano expansion board ... and therefore it would require a custom board to be made. **Second** as mentioned in the question above ... the script interpreter we are using for **this** project uses the LUA language ... that isn't usually used as a teaching language  ...
-We want to maintain the **"Interpreted Environment"** so that we don't have to perform code, compile, upload cycles.
-A more modern *(applicable)* programming language would be python ... but all of the python implementations available to the ESP platforms are **"bare-metal"** based ... requiring a full port of the OttoDIY Robot API to a python platform.
+**Alternatively** as mentioned in the question above ... the script interpreter we use for **this** project is the LUA language ... that isn't usually used as a teaching language  ...
+A more modern *(applicable)* programming language would be python ... but all of the python implementations available for the ESP platforms are **"bare-metal"** based and would  require either a port of python to the Arduino environment ... or a full port of the OttoDIY Robot API to a python platform.
+We have started a separate project to explore this very idea ...

 ## OK, Where is the code?